-If you are in a location that is "On Grid", meaning that you get traditional power resources, you can use solar power or wind power to supplement or entirely offset your traditional utilities.
-These systems, whether powered by wind or sun are usually called "On Grid" or "Grid Tie" systems.
-When you install your solar power electric system or your wind power electric system you can tie it into your traditional electricity meter using a grid tie inverter.
+If you are in a location that is "On Grid," meaning that you get traditional power resources, you can use solar power or wind power to supplement or entirely offset your traditional utilities.
+These systems, whether powered by wind or sun, are usually called "On Grid" or "Grid Tie" systems.
+When you install your solar power electric system or your wind power electric system, you can tie it into your traditional electricity meter using a grid tie inverter.
 As you generate power, your system automatically detracts from your own electricity meter thereby reducing your bill.

 Need help choosing the right solar grid-tie inverter?
-Check out our helpful video or us a call at 877-878-4060.Read more +
+Check out our helpful video or give us a call at 877-878-4060.Read more +